naveen-27/Sorting-Visualizer/README.md

 An integer array that keeps manipulating one step a time dictated as per user convenience is a major highlight.

-Use Google Chrome (or) Mozilla Firefox from a desktop computer.
+Go Play Around With It -> https://naveen-27.github.io Use Google Chrome (or) Mozilla Firefox from a desktop computer.

-If you want to locally run this,
+If you want to locally run this
-              -> make sure to clone/download the repository -> open index.html using a localhost server
+              1) make sure to clone/download the repository
+              2) open index.html using a localhost server